I love to review and share our adventures, which include running/racing, backpacking, camping, road trips, traveling, especially cruising.

 - The movie that made this prison famous was The Shawshank Redemption, filmed in 1994.
 The prison was used for the majority of the movie.
 This Stephen King movie starred Oscar-nominee Morgan Freeman (Red) and Tim Robbins.
 It's the story of two imprisoned men who bonded over several years, finding solace and eventual redemption through acts of common decency.

-- In 1989, Sylvester Stallone and Kurt Russel play the roles of cops who became prisoners in Tango and Cash, with the many scenes being filmed at the Mansfield Reformatory as they plan their escape.
+- In 1989, Sylvester Stallone and Kurt Russel played the roles of cops who became prisoners in Tango and Cash, with the many scenes being filmed at the Mansfield Reformatory as they planned their escape.

-- Sylvester Stallone recently filmed another movie there called Escape Plan 3: Devil's Station, about a rescue of one of their team members held captive at the jail, known as Devil’s Station, a prison where no one ever gets out.
+- Sylvester Stallone recently filmed another movie called Escape Plan 3: Devil's Station, about a rescue of one of their team members held captive at the jail known as Devil’s Station, a prison where no one ever gets out.
 The release date is still pending.

 Tours and Special Events at the Reformatory

 The Mansfield Reformatory Preservation Society was formed in 1995 when they turned the prison into a museum.
-The tours, like the one you might take after reading this article, helps to fund the revitalization projects that currently stabilize the buildings against further deterioration.
+Like the one you might take after reading this article, the tours help fund the revitalization projects that currently stabilize the buildings against further deterioration.

-Many special events are held at the reformatory today, including ghost hunts/walks, a haunted house, beer festival, home and garden show, car shows, a road race, and much more.
-Visit their calendar of events here.
+Many special events are held at the reformatory today, including ghost hunts/walks, a haunted house, beer festival, home and garden show, car shows, a road race, etc. Visit their calendar of events here.

 © 2018 Debra Roberts